PejLab/LaDDR/README.md

 latent-rna fit --batch 0
 ```

+Genes for which too many samples (>50% by default) have zero coverage are excluded from the model fitting step.

 ### 5. Generate latent RNA phenotypes

 Normalized coverage matrices are loaded, one batch at a time, and transformed using the fitted models.
 The transformed data is saved as a table of phenotypes by samples, i.e. multiple PCs per gene.
 If a project involves multiple datasets, the coverage count matrices for each dataset can be loaded and transformed separately using the same set of models, so that the phenotypes correspond across datasets.